janmarthedal/janmr.com/_posts/2008-12-26-twelve-ways-of-counting.markdown

 </table>

 <div style="float:right"><a href="{% amazon taocp4f3 %}"><img src="{% bookcover taocp4f3 %}"></a></div>

 <div style="float:right"><a href="{% amazon stanley97 %}"><img src="{% bookcover stanley97 %}"></a></div>

-This table also appears in in Section&nbsp;7.2.1.4, Fascicle&nbsp;3, Volume&nbsp;4 of <a href="http://www-cs-faculty.stanford.edu/~uno/taocp.html">The Art of Computer Programming</a> by <a href="http://www-cs-faculty.stanford.edu/~uno/">Donald E. Knuth</a> where The Twelvefold Way is briefly mentioned.
-The Twelvefold Way is originally treated in the book <a href="http://www-math.mit.edu/~rstan/ec/">Enumerative Combinatorics, Volume&nbsp;1</a> by <a href="http://www-math.mit.edu/~rstan/">Richard P. Stanley</a>.
+This table also appears in in Section&nbsp;7.2.1.4, Fascicle&nbsp;3, Volume&nbsp;4 of [The Art of Computer Programming](http://www-cs-faculty.stanford.edu/~uno/taocp.html) by [Donald E. Knuth](http://www-cs-faculty.stanford.edu/~uno/) where The Twelvefold Way is briefly mentioned.
+The Twelvefold Way is originally treated in the book [Enumerative Combinatorics, Volume&nbsp;1](http://www-math.mit.edu/~rstan/ec/) by [Richard P. Stanley](http://www-math.mit.edu/~rstan/).